What is the latest version of Windows 10? Check the version you have

 wmic os get version

-The Version number tells you the build of Windows 10 you have installed.
+The Version number tells you the Windows 10 build you have installed.
 In the earlier example, the build number is 19045, which comes after 10.0.
-With this number, you can then make sense of the exact Windows 10 version you’re using, so continue reading.
+With this number, you can make sense of the exact Windows 10 version you’re using, so continue reading.

 How to translate Windows 10 version numbers into feature updates

 • 1607 or build 14393 - The second major update is the Anniversary Update for Windows 10.
-It was launched a year after the initial release of Windows 10, in July 2016, and codenamed Redstone 1.
+It was launched a year after the initial release of Windows 10, on August 2nd, 2016, and codenamed Redstone 1.

 • 1909 or build 18363 - The eighth major update for Windows 10, codenamed 19H2.
 It was named November 2019 Update and began rolling out on November 12, 2019.